ChelmsfordMakerspace/chelmsfordmakerspace.github.com/calendar/index.md

 ##Workshops
 ---

-###Getting started with social media <span class="label secondary">Trial workshop</span>
-#####Thursday the 16h May, 7pm to 8pm at the [<span class="label hub">Ideas Hub</span>](http://ideashubchelmsford.org/)

-Social Media is rapidly changing the way we communicate.
-In this workshop we'll be teaching you the basics of setting up and best practices of using sites like Facebook, Twitter and YouTube for personal and business use.

-£2.00 - £10.00 depending on means and value.

 ###Family Game Afternoon <span class="label secondary">Trial event</span>
 #####Sunday the 26th May, 12 - 4pm at the [<span class="label hub">Ideas Hub</span>](http://ideashubchelmsford.org/)